Tell Me What You Think of Others and I'll Tell You Who You Are

 A lot of what bothers you about other people is just projection

 The internal world tends to color the external world with its own characteristics.
 For example, if you’re really happy you’ll probably see the world with optimism and joy.
-You’ll likely say things like, “today is a great day”, “what a beautiful day”.
+You’ll likely say things like, “Today is a great day”, and “What a beautiful day”.

-Obviously the day is not completely great or beautiful.
-Instead, t hese qualities are really subjective and it us who brings them out.
+The day is not completely great or beautiful.
+Instead, t hese qualities are really subjective and it is who brings them out.
 The process of projection is inherent in human mental functioning, helping us feel and humanize the world.

 Projection: how you see others